Explore

 Who cares about the house at the end of the street

-Posted : 10 years, 7 months ago on 24 September 2013 04:48 (A review of House at the End of the Street)
+Posted : 11 years ago on 24 September 2013 04:48 (A review of House at the End of the Street)

 Predictable, cliched and trite.
 Full of stylistic incongruities.
 This film tries to hide behind its shallow visual style.
 Pulling focus in a slightly interesting way or putting on some colour gels in the hope of changing the film's look and feel can't disguise a complete lack of atmosphere.